 XBOAT ref: 5679.

-The Dehler 44 is a cruiser/racer sailboat built in 2008 by Dehler shipyard.
-It is made of monolithic fiberglass with closed-cell foam and epoxy resin, making it less susceptible to osmosis.
+The Dehler 44 is a race/cruising sailboat built in 2008 by the Dehler shipyard.
+It is constructed with solid fiberglass hull with closed-cell foam and epoxy resin, making it resistant to osmosis.
 The mast and boom are made of carbon.

 Mast and boom: carbon.